Cutting your ‘warmup sentences’

 Why I self-published my nonfiction books

 Honestly, I didn’t give much thought to trying to get my nonfiction books traditionally published.
-Here’s why:
+Here’s why I self-published:

 • I’d worked at two book publishers, Texas A&M University Press and Marlowe & Co., so I was familiar with the publishing process.